raspberrypilearning/create-your-own-world/en/step_11.md

 --- /task ---

 --- task ---
-Test out your project, and see if you can collect the blue key to open the door!
+Test out your game and see if you can collect the blue key to open the door!
 --- /task ---